The Implicit Bias of Steepest Descent with Mini-batch Stochastic Gradient: Main Results

 \begin{theorem}[Margin Convergence of VR-Stochastic Steepest Descent] Suppose Assumptions~\ref{ass:sep}, \ref{ass:data_bound}, and~\ref{ass:learning_rate_1} hold, and that Assumption~\ref{ass:learning_rate_2} holds when momentum is used.
 Consider $\eta_t = c t^{-a}$ with $a\in(0,1]$ and $\eta_0\le c$.
 Define $D=\frac{4R\eta_0}{1-\sqrt{\beta_1}}$.
 Then there exists $t_2=t_2(n,b,\beta_1,\gamma,\W_0,R)$ such that for all $t>t_2$, with $\beta_1=0$ corresponding to the case without momentum, variance reduction recovers the full max-margin solution $\gamma$, and the margin gap satisfies

 where $(C_m, C_D)= $

 \end{theorem}

-Theorems~\ref{thm:svr_margin_rate_maintext} show that variance reduction removes the dependence of the implicit bias on algorithmic parameters such as the batch size and momentum.
+Theorem~\ref{thm:svr_margin_rate_maintext} show that variance reduction removes the dependence of the implicit bias on algorithmic parameters such as the batch size and momentum.
 Without requiring either a large batch size or momentum, variance reduction guarantees convergence to the same norm-induced max-margin solution as full-batch steepest descent.
 This is achieved by correcting the stochastic dynamics so that the descent direction asymptotically aligns with the full gradient, thereby restoring the full-batch steepest descent trajectory under mini-batch sampling (Lemma~\ref{lem:noise_SVR_bound},~\ref{lem:svr_momentum_error},~\ref{lem:nsd_svr_descent} and~\ref{lem:nmd_svr_descent}).
 This robustness comes at the cost of a longer transient phase.
 Compared to stochastic methods without variance reduction, the onset of the monotonic loss-decreasing regime and correct classification occurs later, which is reflected in more conservative convergence bounds involving larger batch-dependent factors, scaling as $m^{2+a}$ and $\frac{m^{2+a}}{1-\beta_1}$.

-\begin{corollary} Under the setting of Theorems~\ref{thm:svr_margin_rate_maintext}, the following margin convergence rates hold.
+\begin{corollary} Under the setting of Theorem~\ref{thm:svr_margin_rate_maintext}, the following margin convergence rates hold.
 Setting $\beta_1 = 0$ recovers the corresponding rates for variance-reduced stochastic steepest descent without momentum.

 \end{corollary}